TheThingsNetwork/lorawan-devices/README.md

 # Device Repository for The Things Stack

 The device repository contains the profiles of LoRaWAN devices, allowing users to seamlessly configure the devices to their applications.
-Users simply select the right device in the Console or CLI to load all the technical configuration settings such as the supported frequency plan, MAC and PHY version, payload formats etc.
+Users only select the device in the Console or CLI to load all the technical configuration settings such as the supported frequency plan, MAC and PHY version, payload formats etc.

 ## File Format